A Deutsche Bahn project on the theme of "façade art"

 Thank you, Manuel, for your information!

-Winter cold in volcanic landscape: ENOF
+Cold Winter in volcanic landscape

 Gaston Jannsen (23) aka ENOF was born in Beijing (China), has a Dutch passport and lives in Belgium.
 In his two-day work, the artist has used different styles in addition to cool and warm colours; the strong red provides an additional contrast.
 In addition, his penchant for oil painting has been incorporated into this mural.